 Donate Securely via PayPal

-Child interest: To become a teacher
+Child interest: to become a nurse when she grows up

 Global Resource Alliance (GRA) was introduced to permaculture in 2006 at a workshop with Geoff Lawton.
 Permaculture offered a path to connect and expand GRA’s current programs in organic gardening and tree planting, and GRA’s future plans for sustainable building, rainwater harvesting and alternative energy.